lettercrap/lettercrap/README.md

    </script>
    ```

-2. Initialize multiple elements by passing a `NodeList` to the `initElements` method of `Lettercrap`:
+2. Initialize multiple elements by passing a `NodeList` to the `initElements` function of `Lettercrap`:

    ```html
    <script type="module">